intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/openvino/README.md

 ---
 ### Predict
 This example runs in local mode and demonstrates how to do image classification with the pre-trained int8 model.
+Note that current example uses local mode to evaluate throughput and latency.
+If you want to run prediction on Spark cluster, please refer to ImageNetEvaluation or change `toLocal` to `toDistributed`.

 ```bash
 export SPARK_HOME=the root directory of Spark